 The Innovative Research Universities of Australia (IRU) teach over 180,000 students.
 It is mostly comprised of research universities founded in the 1960s and 1970s.

 The Group of Eight (Group of Eight) teaches over 325,000 students.
 Its members are the most research-intensive universities in Australia.

 The six members of the Regional Universities Network (RUN) teach over 100,000 students.
-It was founded in 2011 to enhance the contribution its members make to their regions.
+It was founded in 2011.